-Rhode Island National Guard COVID-19 Effort
+Rhode Island National Guard Covid-19 Effort

 |0

-This work, Rhode Island National Guard COVID-19 Effort, by 1LT Charles Wesley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Rhode Island National Guard Covid-19 Effort, by SSgt john vannucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT